An organelle in cows opens the door to controlling methane

 Technical development: how the hydrogenosome works 🔬

-The cow's fart now has a shadow 💨
+The cow's fart now has someone to overshadow it 💨

-It turns out the real culprit of global warming was not the cow, but its single-celled tenant with a drive to produce hydrogen.
+It turns out the real culprit of global warming was not the cow, but its single-celled tenant eager to produce hydrogen.
 Now scientists want to convince these protozoa to take a vacation and stop making life easy for methanogenic archaea.
-Meanwhile, cows ruminate calmly, unaware that their digestion has become a case study for saving the planet.
+Meanwhile, the cows ruminate calmly, unaware that their digestion has become a case study for saving the planet.